 - Rapid data loss – One of the first signs that your phone has a virus is a rapid loss of data.
 Viruses often run many tasks in the background, therefore sucking up your data.

 - Pop-ups – As with computers, a sign that malware might be on your phone is an abundance of pop-ups.
 Though some pop-ups may be legitimate, it’s always good practice to never click on any link in a pop-up.

 - Draining battery – Is your battery suddenly draining and you don’t know why?
-It may be due to a virus.
+It may be due to a virus on phone.
 This, too, is because viruses often run programs in the background, and that drains your power and therefore battery.

 - Strange apps – If you ever notice an app on your phone that you didn’t download, it’s likely you have a virus on your smartphone.

 - Apps that crash – Apps crash on occasions, but if you start noticing that your apps are crashing over and over again, it is definitely a sign that there is a virus on your phone.

 There are, however, other explanations for these types of behaviors beyond just an infected device.
 It could also mean your phone is old and failing, your battery is dying, your operating system is outdated, or maybe you “rooted” or “jailbroke” your device.
 By piecing together the evidence, you should be able to understand whether a virus is indeed the problem.